Setting up roles and users in Amazon OpenSearch Ingestion - Amazon OpenSearch Service

 The following example policy allows the associated principal to ingest data into a single pipeline called my-pipeline:

-For more information, see Working with Amazon OpenSearch Ingestion pipeline integrations.
+For more information, see Integrating Amazon OpenSearch Ingestion pipelines with other services and applications.

 Cross-account ingestion